I Want to Notify the University

 - Report in person to the Campus Safety office at 6427 N. Sheridan Rd.

 Depending on how you choose to report, all notices get sent to the Deputy Title IX Coordinator.
-They will keep the information private and will not share what you have provided with any outside department.
+They will keep the information as private as possible and will not share what you have provided unless there is a legitimate "need to know" by another staff member.
 The only exception to this rule is if there is a present threat to the larger University community, in which case they have a duty to notify Campus Safety.